DebbieWI/ELk_Stack_Project/README.md

 This ELK server is configured to monitor the following machines: 10.0.0.5 10.0.0.6

-We have installed the following Beats on these machines: filebeat which can collect audit logs.
+We have installed the filebeats on these machines:
+Filebeat which can collect audit logs.
+It monitors the log files or location that you specify, and forward them either to Elasticsearch or Logstash for indexing.

 These Beats allow us to collect the following information from the machine; audit log which has records providing information about who has accessed the system and what operations were performed during a given period of time.